Colts Neck Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 132.59 mi of roadways, of which 103.86 mi were maintained by the municipality, 15.52 mi by Monmouth County and 13.21 mi by the New Jersey Department of Transportation.

-Two major state roads pass through the township: Route 18 (the freeway portion) and Route 34.
-Major county roads that traverse the township are County Route 520 (along the border) and County Route 537.

-The Garden State Parkway is accessible in neighboring Holmdel Township, Middletown Township, Tinton Falls and Wall Township.
-Interstate 195 is also outside the township, in neighboring Wall and Howell Township.
+Two major state roads pass through the township: Route 18 and Route 34.
+Major county roads that traverse the township are County Road 520 (along the border) and County Road 537.
+The Garden State Parkway is accessible in neighboring Holmdel, Middletown, Tinton Falls and Wall Township.
+I-195 is also outside the township, in neighboring Howell and Wall townships.

 Public transportation

 NJ Transit provides local bus service between Freehold Township and Sea Bright on the 838 route.

-Ferry service is available through the SeaStreak service in Highlands, a trip that involves about a 25-30 minute drive from Colts Neck Township (depending on the section of town) to reach the departing terminal.
+Ferry service is available through the SeaStreak service in Highlands, a trip that involves about a 25-30 minute drive from the township to reach the departing terminal.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.

 Monmouth Executive Airport in Wall Township supplies short-distance flights to surrounding areas and is the closest air transportation service.
-The nearest major commercial airport is Newark Liberty International Airport, which serves as a major hub for United Airlines and located 30 mi north (about 47 minutes drive) from the center of Colts Neck Township.
+The nearest major commercial airport is Newark Airport, which serves as a major hub for United Airlines and located 30 mi north (about 47 minutes drive) from the center of Colts Neck Township.

 Colts Neck was also home to Colts Neck Airport, a small general aviation facility located centrally in the town that operated from 1938 until its closure in 2002.
 The site is now occupied by the Trump National Golf Club Colts Neck and residential developments.

 Healthcare

 Colts Neck Township is served by CentraState Healthcare System.
 Located in neighboring Freehold Township, the 287-bed hospital is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
 CentraState Healthcare system also provides healthcare through its various family practices in communities across the central New Jersey region.
 One of those six family practices has an office located in the township.

-The next closest regional hospitals to the township are Bayshore Community Hospital, located in nearby Holmdel Township, and the Old Bridge Division of Raritan Bay Medical Center, located in nearby Old Bridge Township.
-The closest major university hospital to the township is Jersey Shore University Medical Center in Neptune Township, along with Saint Peter's University Hospital and Robert Wood Johnson University Hospital in New Brunswick.
+The next closest regional hospitals to the township are Bayshore Community Hospital, located in nearby Holmdel, and the Old Bridge Division of Raritan Bay Medical Center, located in nearby Old Bridge.
+The closest major university hospital to the township is Jersey Shore University Medical Center in Neptune, along with Saint Peter's University Hospital and Robert Wood Johnson University Hospital in New Brunswick.